 When a parent, teachers and others wonder whether a child’s behavior is just a normal stage of development or something more serious, it is better to err on the side of caution and seek out an evaluation.
 Prevention remains the greatest alternative to future life failure, tragedy and costly lifelong services.

 In all our programs and services, prevention and early intervention are our goals – both to minimize effects on the child and family and to save us all the future costs of poor outcomes, such as involvement with the criminal justice system, dependency system, school failure, and ongoing health and mental health issues.

 While we agree that there needs to be an emphasis on mental health services in general, we continue to emphasize that the earlier the better.
 While the tragic headlines of school shootings prompt calls for more scrutiny of teens showing signs of aberrant behavior and recognizing those signs, many of those signs first appear even in early childhood.
 That’s why we need to reach them in these early years.

 We rely on families, on teachers, on other professionals, and our communities to identify children and their families needing services.
-And, while it is difficult to measure prevention and we can’t know whether we have prevented a child with behavioral issues from becoming a violent adult, our results are very evident.
 Our results so far show school performance improves, family dynamics improve, and the child’s behavior gets high marks from teachers and families.
 All of this has an impact on the child’s life trajectory – greatly increasing chances that it will lead to healthy and successful adulthood.